Wedding Insurance – Hope for The Best, Prepare for The Worst

 Weddings are occasions you want to share with your loved ones, from friends to families.
 As soon as hosts invite guests to a wedding, they are liable for their safety and enjoyment.
 Therefore, the hosts are liable if someone is injured or ill at the wedding and will have to pay for their recovery.
 Believe it or not, a guest may even sue the couple for injury and medical costs.

-There has been an instance where the guest has sued the wedding host due to food poisoning from seafood.
-As a result, the host had to pay around HKD 48,000 for medical bills and recovery.
+There has been an instance where the guest or couple has sued the wedding host due to food poisoning.
+As a result, the host had to pay medical bills.
 Later the host connected with the catering company and got compensation from their insurance.

 Whether the guest is sick or injured from the dance floor- wedding insurance will cover the liability costs.
 As public liability is part of wedding insurance cover.
 The insurance will cover the cost of third-party injuries and property damage claims.
 The hosts should let the guests enjoy the occasion, and insurance will take care if things go wrong.